gmn/mongolite/README.md

                                             //    as well as chainable methods like: .sort(), .limit(), .skip(), ..
 ```

+## In the Works

+1. Better documentation; Website.

+2. Feature Roadmap: which features will be implemented next, roughly in order.

+3. Sample projects built on mongolite demonstrating its features and functionality.

 ## Contact

 Mail: greg AT naughton.org for questions, comments